tv2/sofie-server/README.md

 ## Usage

 ### Building
-The server can be build to JavaScript by:
+The server can be built to JavaScript by:
 1. Install dependencies with `yarn install`.
 2. Build to the folder `/dist` with `yarn build`.